dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 2.2.1 Explainable AI in Educational Content Development

 Explainable artificial intelligence has emerged as a critical requirement for educational applications, where transparency in AI decision-making is essential for educator acceptance and pedagogical validation.
-Khosravi et al. (2022) established the XAI-ED framework, emphasizing the importance of transparency, interpretability, and pedagogical justification in AI-driven educational systems.
+Khosravi et al. (2022) established the XAI-ED framework, emphasising the importance of transparency, interpretability, and pedagogical justification in AI-driven educational systems.

 For educational content generation, successful systems must incorporate multiple layers of interpretability.
 Systems should explain what content is being generated and why specific elements are included, while demonstrating how generated content aligns with pedagogical principles, learning progressions, and established educational frameworks.